rickardlarsson22/audits/#biconomy-jan04/qa.md

 # Biconomy
 ## QA report
 ### USE A MORE RECENT VERSION OF SOLIDITY
 Use a solidity version of at least 0.8.2 to get simple compiler automatic inclining.
 Use a solidity version of at least 0.8.3 to get better struct packing and cheaper multiple storage reads.
 Use a solidity version of at least 0.8.4 to get custom errors, which are cheaper than revert() / require().
 Use a solidity version of at least 0.8.10 to have external calls skip contract existence checks if the call has a return value.
-Use a solidity version of at least 0.8.12 to get string.concat() to be used instead of abi.encodePacked(<str>,<str>) Use at least 0.8.13 to adopt using for with a list of free functions.
+Use a solidity version of at least 0.8.12 to get string.concat() to be used instead of abi.encodePacked(<str>,<str>)
+Use a solidity version of at least 0.8.13 to adopt using for with a list of free functions.

 - BaseSmartAccount.sol
 - Proxy.sol